Advanced Liver Disease Evaluation in India

 Clinical Experience in Managing Advanced Liver Diseases

-Dr Vaibhav Kumar has extensive experience in the surgical management of complex liver diseases and liver transplantation.
-Patients with advanced cirrhosis, liver tumors, and end-stage liver disease often require structured multidisciplinary evaluation to determine the most appropriate treatment strategy.
+Dr Vaibhaw Kumar has extensive experience in the management of advanced liver diseases and liver transplantation, including complex and high-risk cases requiring multidisciplinary care.
+Patients with advanced cirrhosis, liver tumors, and end-stage liver disease often require structured evaluation to determine the most appropriate treatment strategy.

 Key Clinical Experience